Welcome to this week’s Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 Most of my seeds came from Mike the Gardener via his Seeds of the Month Club.
 In laying them out, I realized what a good job he does in sending a variety of vegetables, leafy greens, herbs and even melons.
 There was not a single duplicate.
 I also have some precious seeds that were sent to me from readers who have saved seeds from their own recent crops.
 For that I am blessed.

 Along the same theme of becoming better organized, early in the week I ordered an Ammo Can thinking I would try one type and if I did not like it, keep looking until I found something suitable.
-(Remember, we do not have big box stores where I live so Amazon delivers almost daily.)

 I lucked out because the first ammo can I ordered worked out great.
 This particular model holds 1000 rounds of 9mms with room for an additional 300 rounds.
 I plan to order four more of these cans.

 It is pretty exciting to see some organizing going on around here.
 Let us hope that it lasts!
 That about covers it for me this week.
 Now for some announcements.